 Alternative Spiritual Practices:

-The key to a art journaling and any practice like this is to do what works for you.
+The key to this practice is to do what works for you.
 If you are pagan then meditating on an Eastern Orthodox Christian icon is likely not the best choice (though maybe it’ll show you something new, I’m also an advocate of going outside our comfort zone and learning from others).
-If you were raised in a strongly fundamentalist Christian household and told that tarot decks were of the devil (sigh, they aren’t) then a tarot deck might not be the best choice for you.
+If you were raised in a strongly fundamentalist Christian household and told that tarot decks were of the devil (they aren’t) then a tarot deck might not be the best choice.
 But if you’ve always wanted to spend some time with some artwork but haven’t had the permission before, here’s your invitation.
 Do it.

 Spirituality And Art

-We don’t always say it out loud but art is spiritual.
+Art is spiritual.
 It can’t not be.
 Our creativity flows from our spirit, it is our spirit that has the capacity to see beauty.
 Art isn’t something necessary for survival, it isn’t something selected for by natural selection.
 We can get along making babies and staying alive without art in our lives.
-But that spark within us that makes us something more than mere survivors is the same spark that pours forth artwork, that drinks in art, that needs beauty.
+But that spark within us that makes us something more than mere survivors is the same spark that creates artwork, that drinks in art, that needs beauty.

 Art expresses deep truths, it allows us to explore the human condition, and our own lives in ways we might not otherwise be able to access.
-Because art is a social medium it contains symbols, archetypes and other important tools for exploring our society and our lives more deeply.
-Learning about these things can deepen our experience and there are great art history and meaning courses, but even without such formal knowledge we can benefit form art in our spiritual practice.
+Because art is a social medium it contains symbols, archetypes and other important tools that can help us unlock truths deep within our lives and society.
+Learning about these things can deepen our experience.
+There are courses available to help you understand art history and meaning, but even without formal knowledge we can benefit form art in our spiritual practice.

 What is Art Journaling?

-Enter art journaling, which sounds very official but is really very simple.
-Basically we use some piece of artwork (and we use that word loosely) to get us going.
+Enter visual journal prompts.
+When we use images and art as our journaling prompts we have a starting point to get us going.
+The page isn’t blank, so to speak.
 Images are powerful and evocative, they often allow us to access creative abilities we didn’t know we had in us, and they can help unlock ideas and thoughts as well.
 There is a reason that most ancient societies used symbols, or images in divination.
 Our world is suffused with symbolism, and those symbols are so deeply embedded in our subconscious that they can be incredibly helpful when we want to go deep and examine our inner landscapes.

 What can you use?

-So what can you use to do art journaling?
-Anything.
-A postcard your grandmother sent you, a coffee table book of gorgeous images, a photo you found online and love, your wedding pictures, tarot cards, religious icons or prayer cards, the art hanging on your wall, you get the picture.
-(Yes, I went there.)
-I like tarot cards for a couple reasons, first there are lots and lots of images available, which means every time you journal you can use a different image without having to go find a different image.
-Making things easy makes you more likely to do them.
+So what can you use as a visual journal prompt?
+Anything really.
+A postcard your grandmother sent you, a coffee table book of gorgeous images, a photograph you found online, your wedding pictures, tarot cards, religious icons or prayer cards, the art hanging on your wall, you get the picture.
+(Pun intended.)

 First, choose an image.
-I personally like to let my subconscious and the universe have some work here.
+I personally like to let my subconscious and the chance do the work here.
 This is why I use a deck of images.
-Chose one at random, lay out a few and chose one from those that speaks to you.
+Chose one at random, or lay out a few and chose one from those that speaks to you.

 Get comfortable.
 Choose a place with minimal distractions.
 I like to have something to drink, a comfortable chair, comfy clothes and a spare pen.
 I make sure the dog has been out, the cat has been fed, and the significant other knows I’m busy for a while.
 Get rid of the excuses to get up and interrupt your practice.